 While you're grocery shopping, be sure to look out for marketing strategies that may cause you to spend more.
 For example, if something is three for $5, you don't necessarily have to buy all three to get a discount.
 Unless it is otherwise stated, you can often get the sale price on just one item.
 Also be sure to compare prices of multiple small items against singular large packs.
 Buying in bulk can save you money, but not always -- so pay attention to the per-unit costs [source: Quizzle].

 With these strategies, you're sure to cut your grocery expenses and win the war against high costs.
-Look for lots more information on the next page.
+Look for lots more information below.